agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 ---
 id: introduction
-title: Introduction
+title: Group
 sidebar_label: Introduction
 slug: /core/collection/group
 ---

-A Group categorizes and preserves the ordering of structured data in a Collection.
+A Group categorizes and preserves the ordering of structured data.
 They allow us to cluster together data from a Collection as an array of `primary Keys`.
-A Group doesn't store the actual Items.
+Note that a Group doesn't store the actual Items.
 It only keeps track of the `primary Keys` and retrieves the fitting Items when needed.
 ```ts
 // The actual Collection